-Day 4 (Sunday 2020)
+Day 4 (Sunday 2023)

-Drive from Eastern Etosha National Park to Damaraland
+Drive from southern Etosha National Park to Damaraland

 This morning after breakfast you will continue your safari to the heart of Namibia, Damaraland, traveling through farmlands and the small towns.
 Damaraland is typified by displays of colour, magnificent table topped mountains, rock formations and bizarre-looking vegetation.
 The present-day landscape has been formed by the erosion of wind, water and geological forces which have formed rolling hills, dunes, gravel plains and ancient river terraces.
 It is the variety and loneliness of the area as well as the scenic splendour which will reward and astound you, giving one an authentic understanding of the word 'wilderness'.
-You enjoy a delicious Magic Box picnic en route and arrive in time in time to enjoy fireside sundowners at your exclusive //Huab Under Canvas.
+You enjoy a delicious Magic Box picnic en route and arrive in time to enjoy fireside sundowners at Camp Doros.
 Please note that today is a long day of travelling, rewarded with another 3 night stay at your next camp.